 At times the pecking order can make life extremely difficult for both chickens and chicken keepers!
-Keep reading to understand exactly what the pecking order is and how you can stop common problems caused because of the pecking order.
+Keep reading to understand exactly what the pecking order is and how you can stop common problems caused by the pecking order.

 What Is The Pecking Order?

-This method of organization places each member of the flock on a ‘heirachy ladder’.
+This method of organization places each member of the flock on a ‘heirachy ladder.’
 At the top of the ladder will be the head rooster (or hen if no rooster is present).
-This complex social order is designed to ensure that there is good cohesion between members, and few if any petty squabbles…
+This complex social order is designed to ensure good cohesion between members and few if any, petty squabbles…

-This sort of co-operation between members of the flock ensures the survival of the flock by giving the best chances to the fittest birds.
+This sort of co-operation between members of the flock ensures the flock’s survival by giving the best chances to the fittest birds.

 - Rooster to Rooster